delphiassistant/Barnamenevis.Net.Tools/Barnamenevis.Net.RtlMessageBox.Wpf.Demo/Fonts/README.md

 ﻿# Fonts Directory - Persian Typography for RTL MessageBox

 This directory is automatically scanned at application startup to install fonts for the **current user only** (no administrator privileges required).
-It serves as the central location for Persian and Arabic fonts used by the RtlMessageBox demonstrations.
+It serves as the central location for Persian fonts used by the RtlMessageBox demonstrations.

 ## 📋 Overview